Black Messiah (album): Marketing and sales

 In late November 2011, D'Angelo announced a series of 2012 European tour dates.
 The tour kicked off January 26 in Stockholm, Sweden with its final show on February 10.
 The tour featured a selection of hits from his two previous albums and songs from his upcoming album, which was close to completion.
 He premièred four new songs: "Sugah Daddy", "Ain't That Easy", "Another Life" and "The Charade" which were well received.
 On September 1, 2012, D'Angelo performed at Jay-Z's Made in America Festival where he again performed the new songs, "The Charade" and "Sugah Daddy".

-D'Angelo originally wanted to release Black Messiah in 2015, but the controversial decisions in the Ferguson and Eric Garner cases inspired him to release it earlier.
+D'Angelo originally wanted to release Black Messiah in 2015, however protests in Ferguson following the killing of Michael Brown inspired him to release it earlier.
 On December 12, 2014, Kevin Liles, D'Angelo's manager, shared a 15-second teaser of the album on YouTube.
 Two days later, the track "Sugah Daddy", which had been part of D'Angelo's set list since 2012, premiered at 3am EST and 1,000 downloads were available on Red Bull's 20 Before 15 website.
 After an exclusive listening party in New York, Black Messiah was released digitally on December 15 through iTunes, Google Play Music, and Spotify.
 The album's unexpected release was compared to Beyoncé's self-titled release in 2013.
 On January 13, 2015, "Really Love" was released to urban adult contemporary radio in the US.

-In its first week of release, Black Messiah debuted at number five on the Billboard 200 and sold 117,000 copies in the United States.
-In its second week, the album dropped to number twenty five on the chart and sold another 40,254 copies.
+In its first week of release, Black Messiah debuted at number 5 on the Billboard 200 and sold 117,000 copies in the United States.
+In its second week, the album dropped to number 25 on the chart and sold another 40,254 copies.
 In the United Kingdom, it debuted at number 47 on the UK Albums Chart with first-week sales of 7,423 copies.

 D'Angelo supported Black Messiah with a tour called The Second Coming.
 His band, The Vanguard, comprised drummer Chris Dave, bassist Pino Palladino, guitarists Jesse Johnson and Isaiah Sharkey, vocalist Kendra Foster and keyboardist Cleo "Pookie" Sample.
 The European leg commenced in Zurich on February 11, 2015, and concluded in Brussels on March 7.
 "Betray My Heart" was released to urban adult contemporary radio in the US as the album's second single.